TheoAcker12/accessibility-content-testing/_episodes/headings.md

 > >     - Something about the skipped heading level(s)
 > >     - The formatted text should be turned into actual headings.
 > >     - The other heading should be turned into formatted text.

-TODO: Something about visually scanning a page and making note of everything that should be a heading?

 {% include links.md %}